Wet Dream (Wet Leg song): Promotion

 The band performed the song during their Tiny Desk (Home) Concert, alongside "Chaise Longue", "Too Late Now" and "Oh No".
 Their performance, released on 1 December 2021, intersperses VHS clips with footage captured on modern cameras, as a nod to their sound which is inspired by the 1970s.

 Wet Leg chose to perform "Wet Dream" and "Chaise Longue" when they were the musical guest on The Tonight Show on 9 March 2022.
-For their second appearance on Later... with Jools Holland, on 16 May 2022, they performed "Wet Dream" and "Ur Mom".
+For their second appearance on Later... with Jools Holland, on 16 May 2022, they performed "Wet Dream" and "Ur Mum".

 Music video

 The music video for "Wet Dream" was directed by Rhian Teasdale.
-It features both members of the duo who are about to eat lobster when they realise that they have lobster claws in place of their hands.
+It features Teasdale and Chambers who are about to eat lobster when they realise that they have lobster claws in place of their hands.
 Its imagery was compared to the work of avant-garde Czech film director Věra Chytilová and Spanish surrealist artist Salvador Dalí.